microsoft/coyote/docs/_learn/tools/coverage.md

 #### Exception thrown: 'System.BadImageFormatException' in System.Private.CoreLib.dll

-This could happen on a .NET core build if you are referencing a *.exe instead of the *.dll assembly for testing.
+This could happen on a .NET Core build if you are referencing a *.exe instead of the *.dll assembly for testing.

 #### Error: Could not find dependent assembly ...